Kong/docs.konghq.com/app/konnect/updates.md

 services.
 [Try it today!](https://cloud.konghq.com/quick-start)

+## November 2023

+**Support for exporting configurations in YAML and JSON** : {{site.konnect_short_name}} users can now export Gateway Manager objects like services, routes, plugins to YAML or JSON and import them into APIOps tooling like DecK.

 ## October 2023
 **Combine multiple metrics inside the same custom report** : {{site.konnect_short_name}} users are now able to select multiple metrics in a custom report.
 This feature allows them to compare multiple metrics of the same category (e.g. latency) within the same report instead of creating multiple reports.